Do German Citizens Need a Visa for Bali

 • Family sponsorship

 Compared to tourist visas, KITAS provides greater long-term residency stability.
+Travelers interested in residency pathways can also review KITAS Bali Guide for German Citizens.

 Types of KITAS